How to Qualify for Certification

 - Copies of valid out-of-state educator credentials should be submitted, where applicable.

 - Nevada requires a Social Security Number (SSN) in order to process educator certification paperwork.
 The SSN is the sole identifier for an applicant's information.
 Failure to provide your SSN will delay the uploading of ETS test scores.
 ETS does not require your SSN for its own purposes, but will submit it to Nevada with your test results.
-Candidates that do not include their Social Security numbers are required to hand deliver or mail their scores to the Nevada Department of Education, Office of Teacher Licensure.
+Test takers that do not include their Social Security numbers are required to hand deliver or mail their scores to the Nevada Department of Education, Office of Teacher Licensure.

 Who Must Take the Tests?